 . . . .
 Even though we have failed to live up to the potential of the human family, we nevertheless are called to a deeper faith and hope.
 The work of Jesus is hardly begun.
 The task of building a new humanity, partially begun in the first and second millennia, remains the agenda for the third.

-As we reach beyond our self-imposed limits of sight, we can look beyond ~ look to the horizon ~ look where we’re headed.
+As we reach beyond our self-imposed limits of sight (and hearing–that is–listening and hearing one another), we can look beyond ~ look to the horizon ~ look where we’re headed.

 Father Pierre Teilhard de Chardin envisioned humanity as evolving toward the “Omega Point,” a point of union of all of creation drawing together in Christ.
 The Omega Point, Teilhard observes, is the endpoint of the historical process.